maheshrijal/notes/docs/aws/route53.md

 - Work for root domain & Non Root domains
 - Alias records are free
 - Native health check
-- Unlike CNMAE it can be used for Zone Apex (Eg: example.com)
+- Unlike CNAME it can be used for Zone Apex (Eg: example.com)
-- Alias records if always of type A/AAAA for AWS resource
+- Alias records are always of type A/AAAA for AWS resource
 - TTL cannot be set for Alias records

 Target: ELB, Cloudfront Distribution, API Gateway, Elastic Beanstalk, S3 Websites, VPC Interface Endpoints, AWS Global Aceelerator, Route 53 Records in the same hosted zone